UI form component visibility conditions

 • VisibilityConditionAttribute – for rules that depend only on data that can be obtained contextually (e.g., a user’s assigned role).

 • VisibilityConditionWithDependencyAttribute – for rules that depend on a single other field in the configuration dialog (e.g., the example snippet above).
 The class extends the base VisibilityConditionAttribute class with a property that holds the name of the field on which the condition depends.
-This pattern can be adapted for conditions with dependencies on an arbitrary number of inputs.
+You can adapt this pattern and add other properties to transfer field names for conditions with multiple dependencies.

-Declare all mandatory and optional properties of the corresponding validation rule as properties of the attribute class.
+Declare all mandatory and optional properties of the corresponding visibility condition as properties of the attribute class.
 The properties:

 • must be named identically to the properties in the visibility condition class.
 The system uses the property names to instantiate the corresponding condition.